-This research colloquium (co-taught with Luca Bertolini and Roel ter Brugge) is designed to guide Masters students in Planning in the design and writing of their theses.
+The research colloquium (co-taught with Luca Bertolini and Roel ter Brugge) is designed to guide Masters students in Planning in the design and writing of theses on urban mobility.
 It is taught in parallel with a research methods course and allows students to debate the application of a range of methods to answer their own research questions and test methodologies in a colloquium environment.
-Students have two meetings with the larger group and three with the smaller group (5 students) before submitting their research proposals.
+Students have two meetings with the larger group (fewer than 15 students) and three with the smaller group (5 students) before submitting their research proposals.
 Masters students in the one-year planning degree begin developing their theses in February and finish fieldwork and writing by the end of the summer.
+In 2013, my students chose to study complete streets, public participation in transportation planning, the effects of internet shopping on retail streets, the measurement of polycentricity, and the connection between social capital and public transit.
+All submitted their theses with successful results within seven months.

 This Masters-level course (co-taught with Luca Bertolini) gives students the technical and professional skills to plan transportation in a metropolitan environment.
 Students gain knowledge of planning and policy-making methods: problem analysis (forecasting and evaluation), design of innovative solutions and decision-making processes.
 They learn to distinguish the different roles of planners in transport, traffic and infrastructure issues in relationship to spatial planners and to reflect critically on published plans and reports.
 They use this knowledge and skills to identify and structure a metropolitan transport planning problem and devise a strategy for its solution.
 The course is structured with a lecture and a working group/studio each week in Block 2, the six-week block from the end of October to the beginning of December.
 During the working group, students work on exercises designed to help them articulate their planning problem and solution.